apache/druid/docs/content/ingestion/stream-push.md

 streams to Druid in real-time.
 Druid does not come bundled with Tranquility, and you will have to download the distribution.

 <div class="note info">
-If you've never loaded streaming data into Druid, we recommend trying out the
+If you've never loaded streaming data into Druid with Tranquility before, we recommend trying out the
-<a href="../tutorials/tutorial-streams.html">stream loading tutorial</a> first and then coming back to this page.
+<a href="../tutorials/tutorial-tranquility.html">stream loading tutorial</a> first and then coming back to this page.
 </div>

 Note that with all streaming ingestion options, you must ensure that incoming data is recent